Maurice-Betzel/lmdbjava-resource-adapter/README.md

-##LMDb JCA Resource Adapter
+## LMDb JCA Resource Adapter

 A JCA 1.7 standard resource provider for [lmdbjava](https://github.com/lmdbjava/lmdbjava).

-The resource adapter plugs into any JavaEE implementation and provides connectivity, security and transactions between lmdbjava, the JavaEE implementation, and the consuming application.
+This resource adapter plugs into any JavaEE implementation and provides connectivity, security and transactions between lmdbjava, the JavaEE implementation, and the consuming application.
+It is implemented as a passive library, only supporting outbound communication.
+Therefore all interactions are executed in the context of the application thread.

 ### License